 It was like this until 1am, when, as scheduled, the music shut off.

 All this occurred the second night at our hotel; the club was closed the first night and so we did not experience anything like this.
 We asked our hotel if the club was open any other days during our stay.
 It was: our last day.
 Because of this, we canceled our last day and stayed somewhere else.

 Lesson learned: Don’t count on employees in India to be concerned about customer experience.
 Don’t count on them to solve problems either.

-Most of these people use their deformations to increase sympathy while begging (as deformed as they are, many don’t have other options).
-I’m not sure this would work on its own, but even if it did, it definitely doesn’t work when dozens of people are doing it, and sometimes right next to each other too.
+Most of these people use their deformations to increase sympathy while begging (as deformed as they are, they often don’t have other options).
+I’m not sure this would work on its own, but even if it did, it definitely doesn’t work when dozens of people are doing it, sometimes right next to each other too.

 Most deformities were induced on these people as children, with the specific purpose of increasing sympathy for the child when begging.
 This was a thing about ten to twenty years ago.
 Thankfully, international awareness seems to have ended this practice, as we saw no deformed kids.

 Lesson learned: International awareness really does make a difference.